DataDog/storedog/k8s-manifests/README.md

 ## Directory Structure

-The manifests are split into two logical groups:
+The manifests are split into logical groups and subdirectories as follows:

 ```
 k8s-manifests/
 ├── cluster-setup/
-│   ├── storage/
+│   └── ingress-controller/
 │   ├── provisioner/
-│   └── ingress-controller/
+│   ├── storage/
 └── storedog-app/
     ├── configmaps/
     ├── secrets/